* * * * * *

 Current and Recent Projects:

-• Least-squares finite element methods for nonlinear elasticity.
+• Finite element methods for fully nonlinear problems

 Papers/Publications: